Newborn list of items to buy. Layette and newborn registry list. Easily see all of the items you need to get for your new baby.

 I have a list I compiled while I was pregnant with Brayden of things you “need” for your new baby.
 I made it from several different lists that I had found in books and online.
 I was just going over it for my next baby, and thought I would post the list here.
 Then you all can add anything you want to.
-This post contains affiliate links.
+This post may contain affiliate links which won’t change your price but will share some commission.
 That does not increase your price at all.

 - Car Seat: I use this early on–obviously.
 I recommend that before you buy a car seat at any age, you consult Consumer Reports.
 It is nice to get opinions from other moms and read reviews online, but moms and reviews don’t know the safety level unless they have been in an accident with it.
 Infant Car Seats

 - Hanging Toys: I hook a hanging toy on the carseat handle from birth, though the baby doesn’t enjoy it immediately.
 Hanging Toys